 This year, I’m trying to make things as simple as possible.
 I want a great workout with great results and I want it fast.
 I’ve made a goal to get one productive thing done each day and do 5 minutes of planks every day.
-I just finished January, and getting this 5 minute workout in every day was much easier than I thought.
+I just tested it for a month, and getting this 5 minute workout in every day was much easier than I thought.
 You have 5 minutes, you can do this workout.

-Plank Basics.
 The plank is one of the most effective exercises to tone your stomach and strengthen your lower back.
-Even holding a plank for a minute will make you feel the burn.
+Even holding a plank for 30 seconds will make you feel the burn.
 Form is very important for a great workout and to save yourself from injury, make sure your body is in a straight line and your head & neck are even with your shoulders.
 Proper form will give you the best workout and results.

 - :30 elbow plank, :30 side plank (alternate sides); rest.
 Repeat 4 times.
 Finish with 1 minute basic plank.